Shahin Badar

 Shahin Badar (born 17 June 1974) is a British singer and songwriter who is best known in Europe and North America for her vocals on the Prodigy's single "Smack My Bitch Up" (1997), which went platinum.

 Early life

 Badar was born on 17 June 1974, in Colchester, to a Bangladeshi father and Indian mother.
 She spent her formative years growing up in Kuwait and the UAE.

 Inspired by her mother, Zohra Ahmed, who is a classical singer and encouraged by her teachers, Badar developed a blend of Arabic and Indian vocals.
-She also sings in English, Arabic, Bengali and Indian.
+She also sings in English, Arabic, Bengali and Hindi.

 Badar returned to England to continue her schooling at Gilbert Grammar School.
 Upon leaving she took up a position in Customs and Excise.

 Career

 Recording

 In 1996, Badar's first album Destiny was released, produced by British music producer Kuljit Bhamra.
 In 2010, her second album Laila was released.

 Badar's vocal contributions feature in over 50 international film and TV soundtracks.
 Her vocals have also featured on shows such as the UK Music Hall of Fame, Bollywood films Yuva and Zubeidaa, the theatrical trailer for Lara Croft Tomb Raider: The Cradle of Life, Charlie's Angels, Scary Movie 2, Dhai Akshar Prem Ke, Closer, US sitcoms North Shore and Kevin Hill, and Sky News broadcasts.

 She has worked with musicians and producers such as A. R. Rahman, Liam Howlett, Tim Deluxe, Fraser T Smith, Indian Ropeman, Jah Wobble, Twista, Juliette Lewis, Bobina.
 She supported 50 Cent and worked with director Ang Lee on the film The Hulk.

 Several of Badar's collaborations have charted on the UK top ten singles, Independent, Dance, Radio and Bhangra charts with inclusions on three Prodigy UK No. 1 albums: The Fat of the Land, Always Outnumbered Never Outgunned, and Their Law: The Singles 1990-2005.
 Her most notable hit is "Smack My Bitch Up", released in 1997; in 2013, she received a quadruple platinum disc for her contributions.

 Her vocal and written work has featured in adverts for Scottish Widows, Tongues on Fire and Zee Cine Awards.

 She has also appeared as a judge for Brit Asia Talent show and one of the judges for Miss Universe Great Britain.